For more than a decade, the online source of pictures for PowerPoint has been the pictures available online at Office.com. Now this

 Figure 1: Online Pictures button within Content placeholder

-Notice that this layout has a Content placeholder that lets you add bulleted text or any of the 6 other
+Notice that this layout has a Content placeholder that lets you add bulleted text or any of the 6 other content types in

-highlighted in red within Figure 1, above.
+red within Figure 1, above.

 Alternatively, if you want to add a picture on an existing slide that has no Content placeholder, you can select the

-Insert tab of the Ribbon, and click
+Insert tab of the Ribbon, and click the

 Figure 2: Online Pictures button within the Insert tab